ridiks10/levelcoin/README.md

 Difficulty algorithm changed to DGW..
 Changes take effect on Jan 25, 00:00:00 GMT.

-What is Swiscoin?
+What is Levelcoin?
 ----------------

-Swiscoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Levelcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 60 minutes block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~3.1 billion total coins